Return to Work Toolkit for Employers

 Also some employers are planning to invite candidates in before re-opening to deliver some training about personal protective equipment (PPE), hygiene protocols etc. as this will reassure them and allow time for them to feel comfortable with the procedures before they have to deal with customer interactions or working with colleagues once again.
 For example, if they work on a reception desk and you are re-configuring the reception area for visitor flow and having screens fitted, giving your employee who has Down’s syndrome some time to come in and have a look and get used to this before they return to work is very helpful if it’s possible.

-This video from XPO Logistics covers some of the basic changes that you will probably be making in your workplace.
+This video from XPO Logistics covers some of the basic changes that you may have made in your workplace.
 You might consider making your own short video to share with colleagues and their families so that they can prepare for the changes.
 You might show new signage, how to put on PPE, what colleagues need to do differently at break time etc.

 Short clips with a verbal explanation of what is being shown, recorded on a mobile phone can be a really useful and quick way to show changes and help your colleague who has Down’s syndrome to be prepared.
 If you share them before your colleague returns to work, they can look them with their family or support staff.